girlscript/winter-of-contributing/Competitive_Programming/C++/Array/Kadane’s Algorithm.md

 # Kadane's Algorithm
-Efficient method to find the sum of contiguous subarray within a one-dimensional array of numbers that has the largest sum.
+Given a one-dimensional array of numbers, the task is to evaluate the maximum subarray sum efficiently!

 ![alt text](https://www.alphacodingskills.com/algo/img/kadane-algo.PNG)